iamgabrielma/WPJM-Extra-Fields/readme.txt

 == 1.3.0 ==
 * Tested up to WordPress 5.3.2
 * Tested up to WP Job Manager 1.34.1
-* Fixed i18n by removing /lang path
+* Fixed: i18n by removing /lang path
-* Added a class to textfields, so can be targeted via CSS
+* Enhancement: Added a class to textfields, so can be targeted via CSS
+* Enhancement: Added a new Salary column under Job Listings > Jobs filters